BatedUrGonnaDie/salty_bot/README.md

 `!addcom <trigger> <limit> <admin> <output>` will add the given custom command to the bot.

+`!delcom <trigger>` will delete the command from the bot.
+Please do not include the '!' when specifying a trigger.

 `!review <quote/pun> <start>` to start reviewing your puns or quotes that have been added.
 Bot will spit out the first quote/pun in the file.
 `!review <quote/pun> <approve/reject>` to confirm or deny the quote.
 Note that currently there is no way to change the